 Meclizine 12.5 mg is the lowest strength.
 The drug is also available in 25mg, 32mg, 50 mg and 100 mg.

-Doctor’s prescription needs to be followed to get desired relief from the medicine.
+Doctor’s prescription needs to be followed to get the desired relief from the medicine.

 Meclizine is an orally administrable drug that is available in the form of a tablet, capsule and chewable tablet.

 Meclizine Hydrochloride causes drowsiness.
-Consuming alcohol, driving or engaging in rigorous activities such as exercising, running, working on equipment should be avoided.
+Consuming alcohol, driving or engaging in rigorous activities such as exercising, running, working on equipment should be avoided while on Meclizine.

-Your doctor should know if you have any of the below medical conditions
+Your doctor should know if you have any of the medical conditions listed below:

 Doctors do not prefer prescribing Meclizine under these medical conditions, as these either aggravate the diseases or interfere with the medication of these states.

 As mentioned earlier in the post, Meclizine Hydrochloride acts by reducing the activity and sedating the central nervous system to reduce the vestibular stimulation.
 This action helps control the acute vertigo symptoms like spinning sensation and nausea.